SanjoSolutions/consciousness-calibration-techniques/README.md

 4. "At or above 400."
 5. ...

 Until one receives a false.
-I.e. if one have received a true for "At or above 400" and a false for "At or above 500" then it calibrates >= 400 and < 500.
+I.e. if one has received a true for "At or above 400" and a false for "At or above 500" then it calibrates >= 400 and < 500.
 If chosen, one can make the range smaller by additional statements.
 I.e. "At or above 450".